raceli/c-hashmap/README.md

 c-hashmap
 =========

-Simple HashMap written in C
+Simple Hashmap written in C, based on Zed A. Shaw's "Learn C The Hard Way" example.